-The Level-2A processing includes a scene classification and an atmospheric correction applied to Top-Of-Atmosphere (TOA) Level-1C orthoimage products.
-Level-2A main output is an orthoimage Bottom-Of-Atmosphere (BOA) corrected reflectance product.
+The Level-2A processing includes a Scene Classification and an Atmospheric Correction applied to Top-Of-Atmosphere (TOA) Level-1C orthoimage products.
+Level-2A main output is an orthoimage atmospherically corrected, Surface Reflectance product.

 The aerosol type and visibility or optical thickness of the atmosphere is derived using the Dense Dark Vegetation (DDV) algorithm [R3].
 This algorithm requires that the scene contains reference areas of known reflectance behaviour, preferably DDV and water bodies.
-The algorithm starts with a user-defined visibility (default: 20 km).
-If the scene contains no dark vegetation or soil pixels, the surface reflectance threshold in the 2 190 nm band is successively iterated in order to include medium brightness reference pixels.
-If the scene contains no reference and no water pixels the scene is processed with the start visibility instead.
+The algorithm starts with a user-defined visibility (default: 40 km).

 Water vapour retrieval over land is performed with the Atmospheric Pre-corrected Differential Absorption (APDA) algorithm [R4] which is applied to the two SENTINEL-2 bands (B8a, and B9).
 Band 8a is the reference channel in an atmospheric window region.
 Band 9 is the measurement channel in the absorption region.
 The absorption depth is evaluated in the way that the radiance is calculated for an atmosphere with no water vapour assuming that the surface reflectance for the measurement channel is the same as for the reference channel.
 The absorption depth is then a measure of the water vapour column content.